The quantum Ising chain for beginners: Uniform XY- Ising model.

 Here we recognise an ``effective magnetic field'' $\R_k$ given by:

-\begin{info} Observe now the role of the arbitrary phase $\phi$ introduced in the transformation from real-space to momentum space, Eq.~\eqref{c_fourier:eqn}.
+\begin{info} Observe the role of the arbitrary phase $\phi$ introduced in the transformation from real space to momentum space, Eq.~\eqref{c_fourier:eqn}.
 For $\phi=0$ the effective magnetic field lives in the $y-z$ plane in pseudo-spin space, while for $\phi=\frac{\pi}{4}$ it lives in the $x-z$ plane and the pseudo-spin Hamiltonian is real, as it involves $\PauliTau^x$ and $\PauliTau^z$. \end{info}

 By solving the $2\times 2$ eigenvalue problem for the pseudo-spin Hamiltonian ${\H}_{k}$ we find the eigenvalues $\epsilon_{k\pm} = \pm \epsilon_k$ with: